timlok123/Final-Year-Project/README.md

 ### Information about this repository
 This GitHub Repository is set up to store the code of my final year project.
 My final project is writtern in OOP and it covers

-1. The measurements of entanglement entropy of 1D transverse field Ising model
+1. The measurements of entanglement entropy of 1D transverse field Ising model via ratio trick

 There are 2 main motivations for me setting to set up this repository